laurent22/joplin/readme/spec/server_debug.md

 https://github.com/laurent22/joplin/blob/4f37e6073ad549fe72206e2a125c27174b5d96a9/joplin.code-workspace#L360-L365

-In a optiomal solution we would be doing this `transpile-server` task in the `tasks.json` file (inside the `tasks.json` we can use a `type` `npm` for the task that is more ergonomic)
+In a optimal solution we would be doing this `transpile-server` task in the `tasks.json` file (inside the `tasks.json` we can use a `type` `npm` for the task that is more ergonomic)

-If there is any new environment variables that need to be included before execution, there is a place where they can be added:
+If there are any new environment variables that need to be included before execution, there is a place where they can be added:

 https://github.com/laurent22/joplin/blob/4f37e6073ad549fe72206e2a125c27174b5d96a9/joplin.code-workspace#L387-L391

-Things that we could do to improve the experience is adding a build process to other projects that are used by the server project, but this still can be done with other terminals open.
+Something that we could do to improve the experience is adding a build process to other projects that are used by the server project, but this still can be done with other terminals open.

 ### Modifying the configuration:

-To modify the configuration, for now, it is all in the `jopli.code-workspace` file, but if the needed we could also break the configuration in two files, one for the `launch.json` and other for the `tasks.json`.
+To modify the configuration, for now, it is all in the `joplin.code-workspace` file, but if needed we could also break the configuration into two files, one for the `launch.json` and other for the `tasks.json`.

 ### References: